 this photo was published on the internet in the year 2004

-First of all, the Camel Spider has no venom.
+The Camel Spider has no venom at all.
 It uses its claws to catch its prey, which is never bigger than the arachnid itself.
-It was also said that these spiders run for the soldiers at sight, jumping over 2 feet high and crossing distances at 25 miles per hour.
-Well, this creature is quick but cannot run at more than ten miles fast , and as it may have chased men, it was not for hunting them but to hide in their shadows, away from the sun.
-And although camel spider is said to jump that high, truth is it is not able to jump anyhow.
+It was also said that these spiders ran for the soldiers at sight, jumping over 2 feet high and crossing distances at 25 miles per hour.
+Even though this creature is quick, it cannot run faster than ten miles, and it does not chase men to hunt them, but to hide in their shadows away from the sun.
+And although the camel spider is said to jump high, it is not able to jump at all.

 Now, isn't that disappointing?